Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the numerical performance of our branch-and-bound scheme, implemented in \verb|Julia| version 1.7.3 using \verb|Mosek| version 10.0 to solve all semidefinite optimization problems.
-All experiments were conducted on MIT's supercloud cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors.
-To perform our experiments, we generate synthetic instances of matrix completion and basis pursuit problems, as described in Section \ref{ssec:synthetic}.
+In this section, we evaluate the numerical performance of our branch-and-bound scheme, implemented in \verb|Julia| version { 1.9} using \verb|Mosek| version 10.0 to solve all semidefinite optimization problems.
+All experiments were conducted on MIT's Supercloud cluster \citep{reuther2018interactive}, which hosts Intel Xeon Platinum 8260 processors.
+To perform our experiments, we generate synthetic instances of matrix completion problems, as described in Section \ref{ssec:synthetic}.

-We first evaluate the effectiveness of the valid inequalities and presolving strategies presented in Section \ref{sec:valid.ineq} in strengthening the root node relaxation, in Section \ref{ssec:numres.presolve}.
-Next, in Section \ref{ssec:bnbdesign}, we benchmark the performance of different node selection, branching, breakpoint, and incumbent generation strategies for our branch-and-bound algorithm.
-Finally, we evaluate the scalability of our branch-and-bound algorithm in Section \ref{ssec:scalability}, both in terms of its ability to identify an optimal solution and find feasible solutions that outperform a naive alternating minimization strategy.
-Our numerical experiments can be found at \url{https://github.com/sean-lo/OLRMC_experiments}.
+We evaluate the effectiveness of the valid inequalities from Section \ref{sec:valid.ineq} in Section \ref{ssec:numres.presolve}.
+Next, in Section \ref{ssec:bnbdesign}, we benchmark the performance of different node selection, branching, breakpoint, and incumbent generation strategies for our algorithm.
+Finally, we evaluate the scalability of our branch-and-bound algorithm in Section \ref{ssec:scalability}, in terms of its ability to identify an optimal solution, and find feasible solutions that outperform a { popular} alternating minimization strategy.
+To bridge the gap between theory and practice, we make our branch-and-bound implementation available at \url{github.com/sean-lo/OptimalMatrixCompletion.jl} and our experiments at \url{github.com/sean-lo/OLRMC_experiments}.